shellicar/reference-foundation/README.md

 ### Application Insights & Winston

 In this setup, I'm using the **@opentelemetry/*** package suite along with **Application Insights 3.x** and **Winston**.
-Currently, I am migrating from Application Insights 2.x and experimenting with the best configuration for centralized logging and monitoring.
+Currently, I am migrating from Application Insights 2.x and experimenting with the best configuration for centralised logging and monitoring.

 #### Logging Configuration

-- **Winston** is used as the logging library, providing a robust and customizable logging solution.
+- **Winston** is used as the logging library, providing a robust and customisable logging solution.
 - The following transports are integrated:
   - **ApplicationInsightsExceptionTransport**: A custom transport that logs error-like objects at error level or higher as exceptions in Application Insights.
-This helps capture and categorize errors effectively.
+This helps capture and categorise errors effectively.
   - **OpenTelemetryTransportV3**: This transport facilitates sending telemetry data to Application Insights via OpenTelemetry, ensuring comprehensive monitoring across various application layers.
   - **Console Transport**: This transport outputs logs to the console for local development and debugging.

 ### Use of OpenTelemetry

-The `useAzureMonitor` function from the Azure OpenTelemetry library is utilized for tracking other performance metrics and telemetry data.
+The `useAzureMonitor` function from the Azure OpenTelemetry library is utilised for tracking other performance metrics and telemetry data.
 This integration enables enhanced observability of the application.

 For more details on integrating Application Insights and Winston, refer to the official [Application Insights documentation][app-insights-overview] and [Winston documentation][winston].